lanl/NEXMD/readme.md

 Bugs
-1.) ground state dipole prints during geometry optimization when printdipole=1, this should only print before and after geometry optimization
-2.)
+1.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.

 Optimization
 1.)
 Use 2-electron integrals from ground state for excited state